lapaxx/ApexFall/README.md

-# ApexFall-Beta2
+# ApexFall-Beta3-INDEV

-A mod for r5r which tries to convert everything possible to behave like it does in the titanfall series
+A mod for r5r which tries to convert everything possible to behave like it does in the Titanfall series

+/////THIS VERSION ISNT MEANT TO BE HOSTED AS IT IS UNPOLISHED AND UNFINISHED/////

 ////////////////////////
 /////// Commands ///////